langenf1/f1tv-data-extractor/README.md

 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) and stores everything in a pickled dictionary.
 Seaborn is then used to visualize the data.
 This allows me to easily create sector distribution and sector comparison graphics.

-At the moment only Windows 10 is supported, Linux support is currently not planned.
+* At the moment only Windows 10 is supported.

+* At the moment this project has been abandoned due to better ways of accessing this data and more.
+See [this](https://github.com/theOehrly/Fast-F1) repository for more information.

 #### Prerequisites
 * `Python` (~v3.9)